bloodsky/OMPMatrixProduct/README.md

 ## Developed by: [Desantis Clara](https://github.com/ClaraDeSantis) [Pavia Roberto](https://github.com/bloodsky)

-> Fast benchmark program showing how matrix product can scale up in terms of speeup.
+> Fast benchmark program showing how matrix product can scale up in terms of speedup.
-> Speedup is just serial time normalized over parallel time.
-The program respects
+> Speedup is serial time normalized over parallel time.
+The program implements matrix
-> general rule that given two matrices A and B then the product matrix C has the
-> same number of A-rows and same number of B-cols.
-Product matrix can be produced
-> if and only if number of A-cols is equal to B-rows.
-In this particular case we have
+> product between two matrices A and B. In this example we have considered square matrices.
-> decided to create arrays with the same size of rows and columns for simplicity.

 ![alt text](https://github.com/bloodsky/OMPMatrixProduct/blob/main/plot.png)

+> Speedup grows with number of threads and matrix dimensions.
+> Exceptions are test cases with few threads and test cases with little matrix dimensions.
+> Strange behaviour is achived when matrix dimensions approach 800.

 ![alt text](https://github.com/bloodsky/OMPMatrixProduct/blob/main/plot2.png)